ezra-bible-app/ezrabibleapp.net/howto/synchronize_database_with_multiple_devices.md

       "showHeaderNavigation": false
     }

-### Step 4: Start Ezra Project with new configuration
+### Step 4: Start Ezra Project with the new configuration

 Now (re)start Ezra Project.
 It should detect the new custom database configuration and load the database from your synchronization directory.